oSoWoSo/disroot-howto/pages/04.Communication/02.Chat/02.Desktop/02.gajim/01.linux/docs.en.md

 |:--:|
 |Gajim is multi-platform (runs on most operating systems) messaging application.|

-To setup disroot chat on Gajim, follow those easy steps:
+To setup Disroot chat on Gajim, follow those easy steps:

 ## Install Gajim
 If you use windows/macos check [Gajim's website](https://gajim.org/downloads.php) and download a version for you.